When you update blog posts, you ensure both Google and readers will continue to find your content relevant.

 Look at popular posts from other bloggers and see what’s missing.
 Work to make your posts on the same topic more valuable to readers.
 It’s easy to get caught up in the numbers, but the success of your content comes down to how valuable it is to searchers.

-Remember that refreshing content does not always mean adding to the word count or a complete overhaul.
+Remember that updating blog posts does not always mean adding to the word count or a complete overhaul.
 Some posts may require that.
 But for others, it could simply be breaking up the text for a better reader experience and adding in more headers or images.
-Refresh your content with these tips, and the results of your efforts will multiply.
+You can update blog posts easily with these tips, and the results of your efforts will multiply.